Lesiba-J-Hlaka/Lesiba-J-Hlaka/README.md

 - 👋 Hi, I’m @Lesiba-J-Hlaka
-- 👀 I’m interested in programming as a whole😁
+- 👀 I’m interested in programming👨‍💻 as a whole😁
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on SQL projects
+-  I’m looking to collaborate on SQL projects
 - 📫 you can reach me at
   -karabohlaka04@gmail.com